AlphxByte/Graphly/README.md

 the main project of Graphly, where you will find the entry point of the application and `main.cpp` file inside `Graphly\src` folder along with the application logic.

-> The App class right now doesn't contain the application logic yet, only initializing core components of the application.
+> Note: The App class right now doesn't contain the application logic yet, only initializing core components of the application.

 2. **GraphlyDB**
-> No description provided for **GraphlyDB** yet as this project is empty.
+> Note: No description provided for **GraphlyDB** yet as this project is empty.
 This project is intended for providing future database support for the application.

 3. **GraphlyMath**